neoforged/.github/primers/1.22/index.md

 - `net.minecraft.client.model`
     - `HumanoidModel$ArmPose`
         - `SPEAR` - The spear third person arm pose.
-        - `animateUseItem` - Modifies the `PoseStack` given the use time, arm, and stack.
+        - `animateUseItem` - Modifies the `PoseStack` given the entity state, use time, arm, and stack.
     - `NautilusArmorModel` - The armor model for a nautilus.
     - `NautilusModel` - The model for a nautilus.
     - `NautilusSaddleModel` - The saddle model for a nautilus